 Rafters over doors are secured in position with the screws provided once the door frame is plumb and square.
+If you have 2x6 rafters, the tips of these rafters need to be cut as shown on Diagram VII.

-1. Check to be sure the rafter is in its proper position, then from below, drill an 1/8" pilot hole through the door sill into the rafter tip and screw the rafters to the sill (see Diagram VI).
+1. Check to be sure the rafter is in its proper position, then from below, drill an 1/8" pilot hole through the door sill into the rafter tip and screw the rafters to the sill (see Diagram VII).